My gloves have worn down quicker than expected My gloves have worn down quicker than expected

 "My son's gloves ripped after one warm up"

-Younger keepers will get through gloves a lot quicker than experienced/older keepers, due to the nature of still learning their technique.
-Latex is soft and if they are landing on their palms and grinding a hard surface, it will naturally wear away.
-Particularly if proper glove prep and care has not been followed.
+Younger keepers wear through gloves quicker as they’re still developing technique.
+If they’re landing on their palms and grinding against hard ground, latex will naturally wear away—especially if proper glove prep and care has not been followed.

 Unfortunately we cannot be responsible for naturally caused abrasion.
 This is due to personal use and these gloves would not be eligible for a refund and still have plenty of life in them.